zxqhbd/learngit/readme.txt

-git is a control version
-git is a free software
+git is a distributed control version git is a free software